daho79/streaming-platform/DEPLOY.md

 ## 🎉 Success!

-Once deployed, your StreamFlix platform will be live at:
+Once deployed, your StreamDZD platform will be live at:
 **`https://YOUR_USERNAME.github.io/streaming-platform/`**

 The deployment includes: